-PNCC follows Child Care Weather Watch and the Air Quality Index to determine when it is appropriate to bring children outdoors and for how long.
-Should it not be advisable to play outdoors, an indoor substitute of gross motor activities will be provided.
+PNCC follows Childcare Weather Watch and the Air Quality Index to determine when it is appropriate to bring children outdoors and for how long.
+Should it not be advisable to play outdoors, indoor substitute gross motor activities will be provided.

-Playground Policy

-All playgrounds must be inspected for safety prior to allowing children access to it.
+Playground Policy: All playgrounds must be inspected for safety prior to allowing children to access it.

-Staff will need to maintain clear sight lines for all children at all times and be able to quickly intervene, should the need arise, to maintain safe outdoor play.
+Staff will need to always maintain clear site lines for all children and be able to quickly intervene, should need arise, to maintain safe outdoor play.

-Children from 6 weeks to 23 months may occupy the same playground space, as long as staff-child ratios of 1:4 are maintained and the maximum group size of 8 children.
+Children ages 6 weeks to 23 months may occupy the same playground space, as long as staff-child ratios of 1:4 are maintained, and the maximum size is 8 children.